holohup/yatube_api_en/README.md

 ## Yatube API Educational Project
-### You kiddin' me?
+### Are you kiddin' me?
 Another educational project?

 Exactly!
 Implementation of REST API for a sample Django project using DRF.
 The task was to create an API based on redoc-based documentation from scratch: models, request routing, serialization, permissions, JWT, and so on.

-After installation, you'll be able to read the docs and test the project, using a built in web interface, or some kind of software (I would recommend **PostMan**)
+After installation, you'll be able to read the docs and test the project, using a built-in web interface, or some kind of software (I would recommend **PostMan**)

 #### Technology stack

 - Python 3.7.13, Django 2.2.16, Django REST Framework 3.12.4, SimpleJWT 4.7.2, PyJWT 2.1.0, Djoser 2.1.0, Pillow 9.2.0

-#### Keypoints
+#### Key points

 - This implementation is built on viewsets.
-- JWT tokens used for authentication.
+- JWT tokens are used for authentication.
 - Read-only access for unauthenticated users to all endpoints except for _/follow/_.
-- Authenticated users are allowed to modify/delete their content, read-only access in all other cases.
+- Authenticated users are allowed to modify/delete their content, and read-only access in all other cases.

 ### Installation